 What does the Catholic Church say about contraception?

-The Catholic Church, failing to follow the example of more malleable Christian denominations, has long exhibited an almost absolutist opposition to contraception, which is not only a dangerous stance, given the worsening problem of AIDS in both developed countries and the third world, but also remarkably illogical.
-The Church believes that artificial birth control is inherently wicked and sinful, and despite Pope Francis’ statement in early 2016 that condoms may be permissible in response to the Zika virus epidemic (yet peculiarly not the AIDS epidemic), he was sure to stress that this was still only the lesser of two “evils” (the other being abortion).² Many Catholics subscribe to the notion that the use of condoms or other contraceptive methods is equally as unforgivable and deplorable as abortion, something once described as “the greatest destroyer of peace” by Mother Teresa herself.³ An odd remark, I find, given how famously familiar she was with the appalling adversity of modern poverty in the third world; surely a more deserved target for such a decisive assertion.
+The Catholic Church, failing to follow the reasonable example of more morally malleable Christian denominations, has long exhibited an almost absolutist opposition to contraception, which is not only a dangerous stance, given the worsening problem of AIDS in both developed countries and the third world, but also (characteristically) illogical.
+The Church believes that artificial birth control is inherently wicked and sinful, and despite Pope Francis’ statement in early 2016 that condoms may be permissible in response to the Zika virus epidemic (yet peculiarly not the AIDS epidemic), he was sure to stress that this was still only the lesser of two “evils” (the other being abortion).² Many Catholics subscribe to the notion that the use of condoms or other contraceptive methods is equally as unforgivable and deplorable as abortion, something once described as “the greatest destroyer of peace” by Mother Teresa herself.³ An odd remark, I find, given how famously familiar she was with the appalling prominence of modern poverty in the third world, surely a more deserving target for such a decisive assertion.

 So what is the reasoning behind the condemnation?

-My personal thoughts on Saint Teresa aside, it is my firm belief that the Catholic Church’s condemnation of artificial birth control is markedly unreasonable and inimical to those in the third world who are suffering under its influence.
+My reflections on Saint Teresa aside, it is my firm belief that the Catholic Church’s condemnation of artificial birth control is markedly unreasonable and inimical to those in the third world who are suffering under its influence.
 Inimical because here is being displayed a stark rejection of the single most effective method through which to reduce STDs among sexually active people, and unreasonable because the opinion is grounded on fundamentally defective logic.
 If you ask a Catholic to explain the reasoning behind their hostility towards contraceptives, there are two common arguments which are usually presented in response: